graevy/debhack/README.md

 usage:

-./repack.sh /path/to/debian/amd64/iso /path/to/preseed/cfg
+./repack.sh /path/to/debian/amd64/iso

+- xorriso dependency
 - the debian image must be MBR. most are; there are GPT ones
-- xorriso dependency
+- only tested on netinst isos